University of Auckland Māori Academic Excellence Scholarships

 - are from a refugee background;

-- if you live in a rural area
+- live, or attend school or kura, in a rural area

 The University also has a rigorous process for reviewing all applications, and ensuring scholarship recipients are drawn from secondary schools across New Zealand.